-College Faculty:Keyboard Skills Related Vocal Arts Faculty: Russian Diction and Vocal Literature Precollege Faculty:Piano
+College Faculty:Keyboard Skills Related Studies in Vocal Arts: Russian Diction and Vocal Literature Precollege Faculty:Piano

 A graduate of the Moscow State Conservatory, Mark Pakman performed in New York major concert halls in recitals with various artists.
 His solo recitals and collaborations with other musicians have taken him throughout North America, Mexico, Europe and Russia.
 He was a featured artist at a Mostly Mozart Festival pre-concert, at the 8th Annual Cervantino Festival in Mexico, Musica Camerino Festival in Italy, Bedford Springs Festivals in Pennsylvania, South Hampton Chamber Music Festival, Amati Festival and Bard Festival in New York State.
 He also performed at the Moscow Conservatory Rachmaninov Hall and Sviatoslav Richter Museum.